klode/ritmo-allegro/README.md

 An Angular application I wrote to experiment with Twitter authentication, Twitter API, and Heroku deployment.

 The app has a landing page where the user can sign-in using his twitter-account credentials.
-Once logged-in the user is redirected to a page that shows a list 10 twitter subjects which are currently the most popular worldwide.
+Once logged-in the user is redirected to a page that shows a list of 10 twitter subjects which are currently the most popular worldwide.
 The right panel has a list of twits for the selected subject.

 ## The Stack